Dynamsoft/barcode-reader-javascript-samples/hello-world/react/README.md

 > * `initLicense()` specify a license key to use the library.
 You can visit https://www.dynamsoft.com/customer/license/trialLicense?utm_source=sample&product=dbr&package=js to get your own trial license good for 30 days.
 > * `engineResourcePath` tells the library where to get the necessary resources at runtime.

-> Note:
->
-> * `license` specify a license key to use the library.
-You can visit https://www.dynamsoft.com/customer/license/trialLicense?utm_source=sample&product=dbr&package=js to get your own trial license good for 30 days.
-> * `engineResourcePath` tells the library where to get the necessary resources at runtime.

 ### Build directory structure

 * Create a directory "components" under "/src/", and then create another three directories "HelloWorld", "VideoCapture" and "ImageCapture" under "/src/components/".